Oregon State Bar: Successful establishment

 In 1970, CSF was upheld by the Oregon Supreme Court against a challenge that it was unconstitutional on the grounds of equal protection and due process of law.

 Claims history

 For the first twenty-six years of the Client Security Fund's existence, the maximum claim payable was $25,000 (equivalent to $225,538 in September 2022).
 The maximum payment per claim was raised to $50,000 in 1993.

 In 2012 and in 2019, the Client Security Fund was exhausted by the malfeasance of two attorneys who embezzled large amounts of client moneys from their own trust accounts.
+One of these lawyers stole over $3.4 million from clients, which was the worst fraud by a lawyer in Oregon history.
+The money came from insurance settlements that were supposed to have been paid to the lawyer's clients.
+As of June 2022, the Client Security Fund had approved $1.3 million in payouts to lawyer's defrauded clients.

 In response to the 2019 embezzlements, the bar association raised the maximum CSF payment per claim from $50,000 to $100,000, and also backed new legislation, enacted as SB 180, which, as an anti-embezzlement measure, would require insurers to notify clients directly when the insurer paid a settlement to a client's lawyer.